stnor/wordpress-to-docusarus-markdown/README.md

 Instructions for exporting your information from WordPress [can be found here](http://en.support.wordpress.com/export/).

 This is a fork of [Swizec's improvements](https://swizec.com/blog/how-to-export-a-large-wordpress-site-to-markdown/) that is targeting migration to *Docusaurus* blogs.
-I didn't bother to adapt the metadata generation, so that may npt work as intended for your use-case.
+I didn't bother to adapt the metadata generation, so that may not work as intended for your use-case.

 ## Works on my box